lando-cal/tech-notes/docs/rpm.md

-Redhat Package Manager is a format for software distribution.
+Redhat Package Manager. "rpm is a powerful Package Manager, which can be used to build, install, query, verify, update, and erase individual software packages." - `man rpm`

 # Tricks

 ## Show installed keys

 ```